 Graduation Arrival time at the Ford Center

-Graduation is Friday, May 19, 2017, at 7:00 p.m.
+Graduation is Friday, May 18, 2018 at 7:00 p.m.
 The ceremony is expected to end at approximately 8:45.
 Students should arrive at the Ford Center no later than **6:00 p.m. with their gown on and ready.
-They will enter in the front entrance of the Ford Center and enter the stadium floor through the doors to the right of the stairs going up to the upper concourses.
+They will enter the front entrance of the Ford Center and enter the stadium floor through the doors to the right of the stairs going up to the upper concourses.
 The elevators are located to the right of the student entrance to the stadium floor.
 All students must check in and no guests will be allowed past this point or on the stadium floor.
 The doors will open to the public at 5:30 p.m.

 Collecting the diploma after the ceremony

 Immediately after the ceremony, students report to a designated area to receive their actual diplomas.
 This process should take no longer than 15 minutes, and then students will meet their guests in the lower or upper concourses.
-If for some reasons your child does not have a diploma in their packet there will be a bill and that bill must be payed prior to them receiving their diploma.
+If for some reasons your child does not have a diploma in their packet there will be a bill and that bill must be paid prior to them receiving their diploma.
 They will be able to come to HCHS any time and pay their bill and receive their diploma.

 General academic and behavioral expectation for seniors